7sDream/rikka/README.md

 1. Simple and minimalist, no upload history
 2. Image address can be copied to various formats
-3. Image save part is plug-oriented
+3. Many available image save plugins, such as weibo, QinNiu, UPai, Tencent Cloud, etc.
-4. API provided
+4. RESTful API provided
 4. Modular Web server and API server
 5. CLI tool provided
 6. **Only support latest verstion of Chrome/Firefox/Safari \***
 7. Cute homepage image
-8. An active maintainer
+8. An active maintainer :)

-\*: Yes, It is advantage!
-If you can't copy url in view page or stock in "Please wait" message, it is certainly because your browser is too old to support javascript es6 syntax.
-Front-end is my weakness, I only learn javascript several days.
-I will be grateful if someone want help me to improve browser compatibility.

 ## Demo